PSMA PET/CT as a predictive tool for sub-regional importance estimates in the parotid gland: Discussion:

-The relationship between PSMA PET and relative importance appears non-linear (Fig~\ref{fig:clark_scatter}) and can be captured using radiomic features and non-linear modelling.
-Model development for predicting relative importance with PSMA PET and CT radiomic features was successful, yielding a relatively low absolute error for test predictions, considering the small size of the data set.
-Multilayer perceptrons were original included in the cross validation but were found to perform poorly due to over-fitting.
+The relationship between PSMA PET and relative importance appears non-linear (Fig~\ref{fig:Clark_Scatter}) and proved to be better predicted using radiomic features and non-linear modelling (Fig~\ref{fig:test_preds}.
+Model development for predicting relative importance with PSMA PET and CT radiomic features was successful, yielding a relatively low MAE (0.08) for test predictions, considering the small size of the data set.
 Kernel ridge regression with a quadratic kernel out-performed all other models tested.
 This suggests that the relationship between PSMA PET uptake and regional importance is not simply linear.
 This is further supported by the most important features determined by principal component analysis (Table~\ref{tab:top_features}).
+A relatively high number of features (20) was found to perform best on tests sets of cross validation.
+This number was a hyperparameter of training, and many smaller values were compared (as well as one larger value) as indicated in Table~\ref{tab:models_and_fs_tried}.

-In particular, radiomic features of squared PSMA PET uptake were highly predictive of importance.
-The top 6 most important features were all forms of the GLCM of PSMA PET images.
-Based on this finding, we recommend using them in future predictive models of functional importance for salivary glands.
+Using radiomic features of PSMA / PET and CT images was advantageous over using only the mean, median, and maximum uptake statistics for model-building to predict regional importance.
+Radiomic features of squared PSMA PET uptake were found to be particularly predictive of subregional parotid gland importance.
+The top six most important features were all forms of the GLCM of PSMA PET images.
+Based on this finding, we recommend including radiomics of squared uptake in future predictive models of functional importance for salivary glands.

-In this work we demonstrated how PSMA PET and CT can be used together to predict a patient's deviation from population-level estimates of parotid gland regional importance.
+A method of using PSMA PET and CT radiomic features to predict patient deviations from population-level estimates of parotid gland regional importance was demonstrated.
 The purpose was to present a hypothetical method of extracting patient-specific parotid gland importance estimates for tailoring patient dose constraints for radiotherapy \cite{sample_2021}.
-PSMA PET is not acquired as standard-of-care for head-and-neck patients, and is too likely too costly to add to the standard-of-care, and therefore these images would not be practically available in most clinical situations.
-However, we believe further PSMA PET studies could be critical in shedding light on importance trends and variability within the glands.
-The method presented here is not exclusive to PSMA PET models, and could be used to supplement other population-based models.
+PSMA PET is not acquired as a standard-of-care image for head-and-neck cancer patients, and it is likely cost-prohibitive to add PSMA PET to the standard-of-care.
+Therefore PSMA PET images would not be practically available in most clinical situations.
+However, we believe further PSMA PET studies could be critical in shedding light on importance trends and variability within the parotid glands.